TodoLodo/cod-python-api/README.rst

 .. _`logged in`:

-Login with your sso token
+Login with your sso token:

 .. code-block:: python

     api.login('Your sso token')

-You sso token can be found by longing in at `callofduty`_, opening dev tools (ctr+shift+I), going to Applications > Storage > Cookies > https://callofduty.com, filter to search 'ACT_SSO_COOKIE' and copy the value
+Your sso token can be found by longing in at `callofduty`_, opening dev tools (ctr+shift+I), going to Applications > Storage > Cookies > https://callofduty.com, filter to search 'ACT_SSO_COOKIE' and copy the value.

 .. _callofduty: https://my.callofduty.com/

 Game/Other sub classes
 ----------------------

-Following importation and initiation of the class ``API`` its associated subclasses can be called by ``API.subClassName`` and following are available sub classes
+Following importation and initiation of the class ``API``, its associated subclasses can be called by ``API.subClassName``.

+Below are the available sub classes:

 +-----------------+----------+
 | sub class       | catogery |